 The odds of being injured in an auto accident in Orange County are high because of how populated it is.
-According to the United States Census Bureau, Orange County has a population of over 3.1 million people, making it the 6th most populated county in the United States.
+According to the United States Census Bureau, Orange County has a population of over 3.1 million people, making it the 6th most populated county in the United States and larger than 21 states.
 As a result of this booming population, in the year 2017 alone there were 21,969 car accidents in Orange County that resulted in injuries according to the California Office of Traffic Safety.

 If you have recently been involved in a car accident, you may be entitled to compensation.
 Contact an Orange County car accident attorney at the Crockett Law Group to learn about how we can help you maximize your settlement.
 Call (800) 900-9393 for a free consultation with a personal injury attorney in Orange County.